 A new preliminary aircraft Centre of Gravity (CG) position has been determined, starting from the basic empty weight configuration and adding the new electric and energy system, in an attempt to maintain CG within the conventional value.
 Since the CG & flight performances shall depend from the several FC elements position, an interaction process is in progress in order to maintain or improve the best performances of the aircraft.
-The preliminary 3D drawing of the aircraft as well the analytical study of CG and flight performances of the aircraft to obtain a first estimation of the aircraft as been therefore developed to describe the flight dynamics of the aircraft to obtain a first estimation of the aircraft handling Qualities.
+The preliminary 3D drawing of the aircraft as well the analytical study of CG and flight performances of the aircraft have been started.
+A mathematical model has been therefore developed to describe the flight dynamics of the aircraft to obtain a first estimation of the airplane Handling Qualities.
 As expected, the aircraft has a stable behavior in cruise condition but it needs to be controlled by the pilot, especially in the lateral maneuvers.
 More precise evaluation will be made when the CG position of the modified aircraft will be evaluated in more detail.